openwdl/wdl/modules/SPEC.md

 How versions are discovered depends on the source type.

-For **Git-based dependencies**, the resolver lists the repository's Git tags and parses each as a semver version, stripping a leading `v` if present (e.g., tag `v1.2.0` → version `1.2.0`).
-Tags that do not parse as valid semver are ignored.
+For **Git-based dependencies**, the resolver lists the repository's Git tags and considers those of the form `v<semver>` (e.g., tag `v1.2.0` → version `1.2.0`).
+The `v` prefix is required: a tag without it, or whose remainder does not parse as valid semver, is not a version tag and is ignored.
 The resulting set is matched against the `version` requirement.
 Publishing a new version therefore consists of tagging a commit; there is no separate publication step, no upload, no registry submission.

-**Tag-to-manifest consistency.** The `version` field in `module.json` at the tagged commit must match the version encoded in the tag (after stripping `v` and any path prefix).
-A tag `v1.2.0` pointing to a commit whose `module.json` declares `"version": "1.3.0"` is a validation error.
-Engines must reject such mismatches during resolution and surface a clear error message that suggests either downgrading to a known-good version or filing an issue on the upstream repository.
+Git tags are the sole source of module versions.
+The versioning contract is that unchanged versions must produce unchanged expected output: a change to the WDL interface (inputs, outputs, behavior) or to the wrapped tool's output behavior requires tagging a new version.

 **Multi-module repositories.** A repository containing multiple independently versioned modules must use path-prefixed tags, following the convention established by [Go modules](https://go.dev/doc/modules/managing-source).
 For a module at path `foo/` relative to the repository root, version tags take the form `foo/v1.2.0`.
 For modules at the repository root, tags use the unprefixed form `v1.2.0`.
 When discovering versions for a module at path `P`, the resolver filters to tags matching `P/v*` (or `v*` if `P` is the root) and ignores all others.

 A repository containing `csvkit/` at version `1.2.0` and `duckdb/` at version `3.0.1` would therefore have tags `csvkit/v1.2.0` and `duckdb/v3.0.1`.

 **Tag mutability.** Git tags are mutable and may be force-pushed to a different commit.
 The lockfile (see [Lockfile](#lockfile-module-lockjson)) guards against this by pinning the full commit SHA and a content checksum for every resolved module.
 After a lockfile exists, engines verify against the SHA and checksum rather than the tag.
 Tag movement can only affect initial resolution; the content hash ensures that what was fetched is what is evaluated.
-Engines should warn when a tag's commit differs from the SHA recorded in the lockfile.
+Engines should warn when a tag's commit differs from the `sha` recorded in the lockfile.

-For **local path dependencies**, the resolver reads the `version` field from the `module.json` at the specified path.
-If the dependency declaration includes a `version` requirement, the local module's version must satisfy it; otherwise resolution fails.
+**Local path dependencies** have no version discovery; the module at the specified path is used as-is.

 ### Transitive Dependencies